Looking for some train trip inspiration? In this article discover 6 of the best US train trips and travel by Amtrak across America.

 The Amtrak Acela Express is Amtrak’s flagship route in the Northeast which connects Washington DC to Boston – with 14 stops (including Baltimore, Philadelphia and New York City).

-Traveling in to/out of Philadelphia will give riders beautiful views of the Philly City skyline and if you can depart around sunset – you can watch the sun go down over the city, right from your seat on the train!
+Travelling in to/out of Philadelphia will give riders beautiful views of the Philly City skyline and if you can depart around sunset – you can watch the sun go down over the city, right from your seat on the train!

 Other amenities on the Acela worth nothing is the upgraded WiFi, electrical outlets at your seat, adjustable lighting and access to the Café Acela car.
 If you’re looking for an enhanced experience you can opt for the Acela Express First-Class option which comes with complimentary in-seat meal service, complimentary beverages, hot towel service as well as access to Club Acela lounges!